csgillespie/efficientR/main.md

 Appropriate project management structures and workflow depend on the *type* of project you are undertaking.
 The typology below demonstrates the links between project type and project management requirements.^[Thanks to Richard Cotton for suggesting this typology.]

 - *Data analysis*.
 Here you are trying to explore datasets to discover something interesting/answer some questions.
-The emphasis is on speed of manipulating your data to generate interest results.
+The emphasis is on speed of manipulating your data to generate interesting results.
 Formality is less important in this type of project.
 Sometimes this analysis project may only be part of a larger project (the data may have to be created in a lab, for example).
 How the data analysts interact with the rest of the team may be as important for the project's success as how they interact with each other.
 - *Package creation*.
 Here you want to create code that can be reused across projects, possibly by people whose use case you don't know (if you make it publicly available).
 The emphasis in this case will be on clarity of user interface and documentation, meaning style and code review are important.
 Robustness and testing are important in this type of project too.
 - *Reporting and publishing*.
 Here you are writing a report or journal paper or book.
 The level of formality varies depending upon the audience, but you have additional worries like how much code it takes to arrive at the conclusions, and how much output does the code create.
 - *Software applications*.
 This could range from a simple Shiny app to R being embedded in the server of a much larger piece of software.
 Either way, since there is limited opportunity for human interaction, the emphasis is on robust code and gracefully dealing with failure.